 - Loading the code onto the board

-- Editing the code with NotePad++ or Eclipse
+- Editing the code with NotePad++, Eclipse or MS Visual Studio

 - Submitting Patches back to master

 - EZ Developer Walk Throughs Install and set up a development system, get the ArduPilot code and compile and load it to your controller.

 - Communicating with Raspberry Pi or ODroid U3 via Mavlink

 - The main developer discussion mailing list is drones-discuss, and is open to anyone to join